40a/dotmesh/docs/dev-commands.md

 #### frontend

-The frontend is build using a [webpack config](frontend/webpack.config.js) and the local code is mounted as a volume which automatically triggers a rebuild when you save a file.
+The frontend is built using a [webpack config](frontend/webpack.config.js) and the local code is mounted as a volume which automatically triggers a rebuild when you save a file.

 The code is mounted with a [webpack-hot-middleware](https://github.com/glenjamin/webpack-hot-middleware) server so if you are editing React components they should auto-reload in the browser.